 It was because of these connections that we decided to buy organic as much as we could.

-Of course this change in buying habit did not occur overnight.
+Of course, this change in buying habits did not occur overnight.

 At first, we decided to buy only organic milk.

 And then cheese and then, becoming aware of the Dirty Dozen, we went for organic veggies.

 And as you can imagine, our grocery bill went through the roof!